Villanova Monteleone

-Villanova Monteleone (Biddanòa) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 150 km northwest of Cagliari and about 25 km southwest of Sassari.
+Villanova Monteleone (Biddanòa) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 150 km northwest of Cagliari and about 25 km southwest of Sassari.
 As of 31 December 2004, it had a population of 2,528 and an area of 202.2 km2.

 Villanova Monteleone borders the following municipalities: Alghero, Bosa, Ittiri, Monteleone Rocca Doria, Montresta, Padria, Putifigari, Romana, Thiesi.